rajavaid77/guidance-for-multimodal-data-processing-using-amazon-bedrock-data-automation/deployment/docs/b_claims_review_02_run_flow.md

 > [!Note]
+>Before continuing:
->Before continuing ensure you are in the root directory of this repository which is `guidance-for-intelligent-document-processing-using-amazon-bedrock`
+1. Ensure you are in the root directory of this repository which is `guidance-for-intelligent-document-processing-using-amazon-bedrock`
+2. Ensure you have the python virtual environment still active.
+See [Create and activate a virtual environment](./b_claims_review_01_deploy.md#create_env)

 Run the following commands to add each of the EoC documents to S3 and start the ingestion process
 ```